Maya Yoshida: Senior career

-His performances at Schalke 04 led to uncertainties on whether Yoshida would be included in the Japan’s World Cup squad in Qatar.
-But on 1 November 2022, he was included as part of the Samurai Blue’s 26 man squad for the FIFA World Cup in Qatar.
+His performances at Schalke 04 led to uncertainties on whether Yoshida would be included in the Japan's World Cup squad in Qatar.
+But on 1 November 2022, he was included as part of the Samurai Blue's 26 man squad for the FIFA World Cup in Qatar.
 Yoshida, once again, was placed as captain ahead of the tournament and formed a centre–back partnership with Ko Itakura and Shogo Taniguchi.
 He played all three matches in the group and led Japan reach the group stage for the second time in a row.
 After the match against Spain, Yoshida reflected on the performance: "I have no words.
 I can't quit playing for the national team because of this.
 It was awesome."
 On 5 December 2022, Yoshida set up a goal for Daizen Maeda, who scored a goal at the 43rd minute to put Samurai Blue in front during the round of 16 game against Croatia, which eventually ended 1–1 with Japan crashing out after their defeat on penalties, which he was one of the three players unsuccessfully converted in the shootout.

-After Japan’s elimination in the World Cup, Yoshida hinted at retiring from international football.
-Since then, he has not been called up to the Samurai Blue’s squad.
+After Japan's elimination in the World Cup, Yoshida hinted at retiring from international football.
+Yoshida played his final game for the Samurai Blue on 31 May 2026, starting as captain in a 1–0 friendly win against Iceland.
+He received a guard of honour from both sets of players as he was substituted off in the 14th minute, handing the captain's armband to Wataru Endo.